Books we want: An updated GURPS LITE

 Do we really need a new GURPS LITE?

-No. There’s nothing about GURPS LITE that demands a new version.
+No. There may be lots of books we’d like to see updated (or created), but nothing about GURPS LITE demands a new version.
 It has always been, and still is, a well-made and perfectly playable introduction to GURPS.

 A read through the work, though, suggests a number of ideas for small improvements, additions, and, yes, subtractions.